Statistics on Underage Drinking

 (Source: University of Michigan, Monitoring the Future Panel Study annual report: National data on substance use among adults ages 19 to 60, 1976-2024, 7/2025)

-Where Youth Get Their Alcohol
+Where Do Youth Get Their Alcohol?

 According to the 2024 National Survey on Drug Use and Health (NSDUH), nearly half current underage drinkers ages 12 to 20, who consumed alcohol in the past month, report the last time they drank alcohol it was either at their own home (46%) or in someone else’s house (40%).
 Additionally, two-thirds of these underage drinkers (68%) report they were drinking with more than one other person the last time they drank.